Tripura Jobs : Tripura University Recruitment 2023

 Applications are invited for various teaching positions in Tripura University.

-Tripura University is inviting applications from eligible candidates for the post of Guest Faculty in the Departments of Commerce and Law.
+Tripura University is inviting applications from eligible candidates for the posts of Guest Faculty in the Departments of Commerce and Law.

 Name of post : Guest Faculty